Features ▾

 Here’s what every user should be doing, regardless of technical skill:

-• Use a unique, strong password for your email (no “123456,” ever.
-Consider using a passphrase).
-Frequently update your password.
+• Use a unique, long, and strong password for your email (or consider using a passphrase).
+A password manager helps with creation and storage.

-• Turn on 2FA – preferably using an authenticator app
+• Turn on 2FA – ideally an authenticator app, not SMS.

-• Don’t reuse email addresses for everything – use aliases for shopping, newsletters, or forums
+• Don’t use one email address for everything – create aliases for shopping, newsletters, forums, or other activities.

-• Avoid public Wi-Fi for sensitive activities.
+• Avoid public Wi-Fi.
 Use a VPN if you have no other choice.

-• Conduct regular security checkups on your main accounts to review logged-in devices.
+• Do regular security checkups on your main accounts to review signed-in devices, active sessions, forwarding rules, and recovery methods.

 What Makes an Email Secure?

-Just because a company is well-known doesn't mean your data is safe with them.
-Actually, a lot of popular email providers are designed for data access, not true data protection.
+A company's popularity does not guarantee that your data is safe with them.
+In fact, many popular email providers are designed for data access rather than true data protection.

 Here’s what real security looks like: